 Sprinting from his house with little regard for the brisk temperature accompanying a Wyoming morning in October, Brian’s vison became fixated on the bike sitting before him.
 Quickly buckling his new helmet beneath his smiling chin and securing each glove at the wrist, it was as if Brian had practiced for this exact moment dozens of times before, never believing it would come.
 Filling his lungs with crisp air, Brian found his balance placing one foot and then the other on the pedals.
 With the first complete turn of the bike’s wheel, Make-A-Wish Wyoming granted its first wish, setting in motion a tradition of serving children battling life-threatening conditions across the state for decades to come.

-The feeling of hope Brian felt on that cold day in October is the same feeling nearly 500 other children have since experienced because of a wish.
-Though it has been 30 years since Brian’s wish was granted, the mission of Make-A-Wish Wyoming remains the same today; to enrich the human experience with hope, strength and joy.
-Join us each month to commemorate 30 years wish granting and celebrate three decades of Make-A-Wish Wyoming.
+The feeling of hope Brian felt on that cold day in October is the same feeling more than 500 other children have since experienced because of a wish.
+Though it has been over 30 years since Brian’s wish was granted, the mission of Make-A-Wish Wyoming remains the same today; to enrich the human experience with hope, strength and joy.